TRIQS/triqs/doc/reference/c++/arrays/introduction.rst

    * work on a view of a numpy,
    * create a array in C++, and return it as a numpy.
-   * mix the various kind of arrays transparently in C++ expressions and in cython code.
+   * mix the various kind of arrays transparently in C++ expressions.

 * **HDF5** : simple interface to hdf5 library to ease storing/retrieving into/from HDF5 files.